Forlann/Kaarlos02/README.md

 - 👀 I’m interested in Front-End, Back-End, Computer Engineering;
 - 🌱 I’m currently learning HTML5, CSS3, Git, Drupal, Wordpress(college starts in Agust)
 - 💞️ I’m looking to collaborate on my development as a Dev
+- 💼 I’m currently working as a Web Developer in a callcenter
 - 📫 How to reach me: just mail me in karlos2.forlan@gmail.com

 <!---